 Pattaya street vendors are a staple of Pattaya’s food scene – but will it fall victim to the tidying up of Pattaya’s streets?
-Although street food has long been part of culture in Pattaya, the city is steadily clearing the pavements clean of its food stall vendors.
-This is surprising though as food is so closely woven into the fabric of Thai living that any threat to it normally produces powerful emotional responses but not so far…
+Although street food has long been part of the culture in Pattaya, the city is steadily clearing the pavements clean of its food stall vendors.
+This is surprising though as the food is so closely woven into the fabric of Thai living that any threat to it normally produces powerful emotional responses but not so far…

 Having lesser food retailers not only means reduced choices for the working class, who eat out more often than they cook at home, but it also means that less common dishes will simply fade away as the food stalls pack up for good under instruction from enforced evictions.

-Street food is quite simply Thailand’s treasure it cannot be lost along with the diverse group of street chefs who make the often delicious cheap food.
+Street food is quite simply Thailand’s treasure it cannot be lost along with the diverse group of street chefs who make often delicious cheap food.
 Perhaps the route to take is as they have done in Singapore and implement Urban Design & Development that has space within it to accommodate these street stalls, sustainable well thought out city planning may well be the answer and savior to the declining number of street vendors in Pattaya.